Carbohydrate Counting: Meals for Diabetes

 What is carbohydrate counting?

 "Carb" counting is a way to plan meals to help you maintain target blood glucose levels.
 Certain foods contain carbohydrates, and these are the foods that most influence your blood glucose.
 Your body needs carbohydrates in just the right amount.
 Not enough carbohydrates can lead to low blood glucose (hypoglycemia).
-Too much carbohydrates can lead to high blood glucose (hyperglycemia).
-Carb counting is a great tool to understand and practice because it can help you control your blood glucose and still give you the freedom to make varied food choices.
+Too much carbohydrate can lead to high blood glucose (hyperglycemia).
+Carb counting is a great tool to understand and practice because it can help you control your blood glucose and still allow you to make varied food choices.

 What foods contain carbohydrates?

-Not all foods contain carbohydrates, and some foods contain a lot more than others.
+Not all foods contain carbohydrates, and some contain more than others.
 Which foods matter?

 Foods that contain carbohydrates: